Demographic threat: Sweden

 Sweden's main statistics bureau, Statistics Sweden (SCB), does not keep any record of ethnicity, but about 20% of Sweden's population is of foreign background.
 Some immigrants in Sweden feel that they experience "betweenship" that arises when others ascribe them an identity that they do not hold.

 The growing numbers of immigrants has coincided with the rise of and anti-immigration political party, the Sweden Democrats, which believe in a demographic threat, especially by the rise of Islam in Sweden.
 Since the 1990s, polls show that people in Sweden have gradually become more positive to asylum-seekers.

 United States

 Some in the United States have expressed concern about the "demographic threat" posed by migrants from Latin America, particularly Mexico, and their descendants.
-In a similar vein, in 2000, Peter Brimelow of the immigration restrictionist website VDARE expressed concern that the Democratic Party, with the support of the Republican Party, is importing a new, less white, electorate that is more favorable to the former.
+In a similar vein, in 2000, Peter Brimelow of the immigration restrictionist website VDARE set forth a conspiracy theory that the Democratic Party, with the illogically imagined support of the Republican Party, is importing a new, less white, electorate that is more favorable to the former.